MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

       |Integrate with Azure API Management | [How to Integrate Azure API Management with your Teams App and export the API to power app](https://github.com/OfficeDev/TeamsFx/wiki/Integrate-Azure-API-Management-with-your-Teams-App-and-export-the-api-to-power-app) |
       |Integrate with Azure Key Vault | [How to Integrate Azure Key Vault with your Teams app](https://github.com/OfficeDev/TeamsFx/wiki/Integrate-Azure-Key-Vault-with-your-Teams-app) |

-## Add API connection using Teams Toolkit
+## Add API connection

-Add a connection to an existing third-party API using the following steps:
+Add a connection to an existing API, developed by your organization or a third party, using the following steps:

 1. Open your Teams app project in **Microsoft Visual Studio Code**.
 1. Select **Teams Toolkit** from the Visual Studio Code activity bar.